Gantt Chart¶

 See also

-When collapsing the tasks in the input area, by default also the nodes in the interactive area collapse.
-If a task is collapsed in the input area, the node will change its layout as follows:
+When collapsing the tasks in the tabular area, by default also the children tasks in the graphical area collapse.
+If a task is collapsed in the tabular area, the node will change its layout as follows:

-The parent node’s name will be written on the outer-right side of the node.
+The parent tasks’s name will be written on the outer-right side of the bar.

-The parent node’s color will be present only on the outer edges.
+The parent tasks’s color will be present only on the outer edges.

-The parent node will be filled with the tasks’ colors.
+The parent bar will be filled with the tasks’ colors.

 If more than one child task is present within the same time frame, the only one visible will be the last one in the tasks’ order.